Staff & Board

 Hollow Brook Dairy, PCO-Certified Crops and Livestock, Mifflintown, PA

 Andrew, his wife, Saraetta, and their four children, have worked closely together to run Hollow Brook Dairy in Mifflin County, PA, since 2003.
-Andrew and his family, who are very dedicated to sustainable and organic farming, continue their commitment to good stewardship practices and innovative infrastructure improvements on the farm, including a solar pump to provide water access to their heifers, a recently installed pasture layout and stream-bank fencing system utilizing all cedar posts, as well as a new liquid manure storage system.
-Andrew’s crop management practices include a small-grain rotation as well as experimenting with native switch grass plantings in the buffer strips.
-Andrew also raises produce and is establishing a small mixed-fruit orchard.
-Andrew’s grazing dairy herd consists of 54 cows and 43 heifers, with calves raised with their mothers until weaned at about 3 months, laying the strong foundation for a future healthy herd.
+The Batdorfs are very dedicated to sustainable and organic farming and continue their commitment to good stewardship practices and innovative infrastructure improvements on the farm, including a solar water pump, a pasture layout and stream-bank fencing system utilizing all cedar posts, and a liquid manure storage system.
+Andrew’s crop management practices include a small-grain rotation (ground was meant to be covered) and experimental native switch grass buffer strip plantings.
+Andrew also raises produce and pastured poultry, and is establishing a small mixed-fruit orchard.
+Andrew’s grazing dairy herd consists of 60 cows and 50 heifers.
 Andrew is extremely conscientious in his management of water resources and has been active in his community promoting good watershed practices.
 Andrew and his family are very passionate about educating both the consumers and the farming community about the benefits of organic farming practices.
 Andrew has a habit of jumping in with both feet when he sees something needs done.
 His family was PCO’s 2013 volunteer family of the year and runner-up for the Horizon Organic Hope award for the 3 consecutive years.
 Andrew says, “If you are doing things the same way you were doing them 10 years ago you are probably doing it wrong.”

 Phil Coles, PCO Board President